My Most Disliked Books

 We all have that book that you read at school that you hated, and this was the book for me.
 I did not finish it and I found it exceedingly frustrating to read.
 My teacher adored it after spending a year in American South, but sadly I did not connect with the story, the characters or the writing style.

-I want to love Jeffrey Eugenides writing, as I think the premise’s of his stories are great.
+I want to love Jeffrey Eugenides’s writing, as I think the premises of his stories are great.
 Yet, whenever I start a book of his I find myself unable to finish them.
-The stories are not deep enough for me, they’re very top-layer simple but at the same time they’re complicated.
+The stories are not deep enough for me, they’re very top-layer simple but at the same time, they’re complicated.
 It’s such a juxtaposition that with The Virgin Suicides specifically, I just couldn’t get into the book.

 I quite enjoy the odd autobiography from ‘celebrities’ and I thought Drew Barrymore had a life worthy of an autobiography.
-Yet, if you’re looking for a warts and all biography you will not get it here.
-Wildflower seemingly focuses on boosting Drew’s career as a producer and her other side-hustles.
+Yet, if you’re looking for warts and all biography you will not get it here.
+Wildflower seemingly focuses on boosting Drew’s career as a producer and her other side hustles.
 It was barely even about her.
-I did not connect with her or enjoy the writing style, it felt well to capitalist for me.
+I did not connect with her or enjoy the writing style, it felt well to the capitalist for me.
 Kind of like a Goop book.

 What are your most disliked books?
 Did you not get on with the writing style or the stories?
 What was it that didn’t gel with you?
 Let me know in the comments below.